 – Find a balance.
 I would always try and be so “good” and restrict myself far too much with food and do loads of exercise.
 When I had an emotional episode, it was easier for me to binge because I felt that I had been deprived before.
 Don’t ban foods from your diet, just eat them in moderation and they won’t seem so “bad” and tempting when you are feeling emotional.

 It is important to address that emotional eating does not always mean overeating – it just did for me.
-There are a lot of people who stop eating, or just feel like they can’t eat when they are going through a tough time.
+There are people who stop eating, or just feel like they can’t eat when they are going through a tough time.
 It is REALLY important to look after your body, especially during difficult times.

 What has helped you deal with emotional eating?
 Share in the comments below.